 Group Description: This is four session workshop to help students understand strengths and challenges that come with ADHD brain and to figure out ways to thrive with ADHD.
 This workshop will run as a closed group of up to 6 members and It is important to attend all four sessions to get the most out of the workshop.
 Advanced registration required ask your therapist or call the Counseling Center for details.
 Topics covered include 1.
 Understanding ADHD Brain, 2.
 Regulating Attention, 3.
 Regulating Emotion, and 4.
 Improving Time Management and Organizational Skills.

-Group Leader: Julie Vence
+Group Leader: Caitlin Geary

-Group Leader: Michelle Moss
+Group Leader: Caitlin Geary

 Group Leader: Holly Prewitt and Susan Clements